Ximpia/ximpia/docs/about.rst

 Workflow
 --------

 It allows you to glue together your views (navigation) without writing code, just defining your flow with views and actions.
-Depending on flow parameters you map flow to certain view.
+You define views, actions associated to views and flow variables that must met in order to satisfy flow.
+These variables will behave like conditions for your application flow.

 Your layers may write parameters to flow as you do with sessions.
 Session data starts when user starts flow and end when flow ends.
 There is a set of parameters that control the way flows behave to adapt to your needs.

-In case you need it, you may also redirect to views from code inside your services.
-The drawback of this is that when you insert a new view in a flow you need to modify code and test it.
-With built workflow, you simply plug view in the flow.

 You would register flow parameters through components.py file::

 	self._reg.registerFlow(__name__, flowCode='login')
-	self._reg.registerFlowView(__name__, flowCode='login', viewNameSource='login', viewNameTarget='homeLogin',
+	self._reg.registerFlowView(__name__, flowCode='login', viewNameSource='login',
-							actionName='login', order=10)
+		viewNameTarget='homeLogin', actionName='login', order=10)

 Actions
 -------